1972 United Kingdom miners' strike: Wilberforce Inquiry

 An inquiry into miners' pay, chaired by Lord Wilberforce, was set up by the government in February 1972, as the strike was drawing to a close.
 It reported a week later.
 It recommended pay increases of between £4.50 and £6 per week.
 Lord Wilberforce defended the increases, which represented a 27% pay rise, by saying that "we know of no other job in which there is such a combination of danger, health hazard, discomfort in working conditions, social inconvenience and community isolation."
 Mine workers held out for an extra £1 per week, but eventually settled for a package of "fringe benefits" worth a total of £10 million.

 Creation of COBR

 The inadequacy of the government's response to the strike provoked re-evaluation of emergency planning.
-The Cabinet Office Briefing Room (known as COBR) was created to co-ordinate responses to national and regional crises, and is still used in British Government today.
+The Cabinet Office Briefing Room (known as COBR) was created to co-ordinate responses to national and regional crises, and is still used to respond to terrorism and other national emergencies by British Government today.